 Management consultant Peter Drucker said, famously: ‘Culture eats strategy for breakfast’ and I am fully aware that without the right culture, any strategic plan will be dead on arrival.
-As part of talking to and listening to people during the year, I think I have gained a pretty good impression of what people feel Newington’s culture is now, and what they would like it to be.
+As part of talking to and listening to people, I think I have a pretty good impression of what people feel Newington’s culture is now, and what they would like it to be in the future.
 Luckily, there was a lot of overlap.

 Our culture is the atmosphere every individual Newington boy breathes each day.
 It helps form each boy and – in turn – each boy’s behaviour forms our culture.
 The culture of Newington should be apparent when you walk in the gates, when you visit the classrooms, when you are in the common room, when you sit near the boys on the trains.
 What I have written below is (hopefully) both a description of the culture now – and a very firm intent for the future at Newington.